COVID Update: New Mask Requirements

 www.ymcadallas.org/summer Summer Day Camps

-Read here about our phased reopening what to expect when you come back to the Y, and to make your reservations for Group Exercise classes, Childwatch, and Lap Swim.
+Read here about what to expect when you visit the Y, the measures we have taken to help create and maintain a safe environment, and to make your reservations for Group Exercise classes, Childwatch, and Lap Swim.

 Click here for updates on facility closures, program updates, and other operational information.